 At the end of the semester, all delinquent library accounts are forwarded to the Business Office.
 If the student does not pay the fees when due, the Business Office charges additional late fees, which can reach a maximum of \$50.00.
 Failure to pay the Business Office will result in the bill being referred to a collection agency/credit bureau for collection of all fees.
-Upon receipt of the Business Office billing, if the materials are returned undamaged before replacement materials are purchased, the replacement cost can be waived with approval from the Vice President for Academic Affairs.
-However, the fees still must be paid.
+Upon receipt of the Business Office billing, if the materials are returned undamaged before replacement materials are purchased, the replacement cost can be waived with approval from the Library Director.
+However, the processing fee of \$20.00 still must be paid.

-Student Grievance Policy and Procedures
+Student Grievance Policy and Procedures Policy